 With respect to EQTY, and as noted above, Kovitz generally intends to manage EQTY according to the same primary equity strategy as that of its separate (equity) account clients (i.e., side-by-side).
-In addition, the investment team in the California Office manages the Al Frank Fund according to the same strategy as that of its separate account clients.
-Subject to day-to-day cash flows in or out of the Al Frank Fund (which result from underlying shareholder activity over which Kovitz does not have complete control), Kovitz generally intends to transact in the same securities as in its clients' separate accounts, and apply an average price to such transactions.
+In addition, the investment teams in the California Office and Fort Pitt manage the Al Frank Fund and FCPGX (respectively) according to the same strategy as that of its separate account clients.
+Subject to day-to-day cash flows in or out of the Al Frank Fund and FPCGX (which result from underlying shareholder activity over which Kovitz does not have complete control), Kovitz generally intends to transact in the same securities as in its clients' separate accounts, and apply an average price to such transactions.
 If we cannot complete the entire desired transaction for all clients, we use a lottery system to determine on a random basis which clients will receive an allocation of the intended transaction.
-With respect to the Al Frank Fund, the California Office generally groups transactions in the fund with its separate client accounts that are managed according to a similar investment strategy.
+With respect to the Al Frank Fund and FPCGX, Kovitz generally groups transactions in the fund with its separate client accounts that are managed according to a similar investment strategy.
 Similar to our hedge funds, EQTY will trade in its own "trade group" and will not be aggregated with other clients' separate accounts.